 Lightning is a severe safety hazard.

-1. Players will be warned of lightning in the area by our Thor Guard prediction system which sounds one prolonged blast of the horn signaling suspension of play.
-All players should leave their respective holes and either return to the Clubhouse or go to a building (Clubhouse, maintenance building which isn’t always open, halfway house, or washrooms behind 3 and 15 greens).
-Other club shelters should only be used as a last resort because they aren’t protected against lightning strikes.
+1. Players will be warned of lightning in the area by our Thor Guard prediction system which sounds one prolonged blast of the horn signalling suspension of play.
+All players should leave their respective holes and either return to the Clubhouse or proceed to an approved shelter immediately.
+All small buildings on the course are protected with newly installed lightning rods.

 To repeat, three short blasts (5 seconds) of the horns will indicate it is safe to resume your position on the golf course.